2017 Los Angeles Rams season: Week 1: vs. Indianapolis Colts

-The Rams started their season with a blowout win over the Colts as Jared Goff got both his first victory and the first 300-yard passing game of his career, including a touchdown pass to rookie wide receiver Cooper Kupp.
+The Rams started their season with a blowout win over the Colts as second-year quarterback Jared Goff got both his first victory and the first 300-yard passing game of his career, including a touchdown pass to rookie wide receiver Cooper Kupp.
 Cornerback Trumaine Johnson was named NFC Defensive Player of the Week after returning an interception 39 yards for the Rams' first touchdown of the season, while also recording two tackles including a forced fumble and a fumble recovery.
 Safety Lamarcus Joyner also returned an interception for a touchdown and added four tackles.
 Defensive end Michael Brockers had five tackles to lead the defense, which had four sacks and forced three turnovers as Sean McVay became the youngest head coach ever (31 years, 7 months, 2 weeks, 3 days) to win in his NFL debut.

 Week 2: vs. Washington Redskins

 Facing his former team, Sean McVay was dealt his first career defeat as the Rams fell behind 13–0.
-Todd Gurley had 132 yards in total offense and two scores, including the first receiving touchdown of his career on an 18-yard pass from Goff in which he hurdled Redskins cornerback Bashaud Breeland on his way to the end zone.
-Rookie tight end Gerald Everett turned in a strong performance with three receptions for 95 yards, while Alec Ogletree had 11 tackles including a sack on defense.
+Running back Todd Gurley had 132 yards in total offense and two scores, including the first receiving touchdown of his career on an 18-yard pass from Goff in which he hurdled Redskins cornerback Bashaud Breeland on his way to the end zone.
+Rookie tight end Gerald Everett turned in a strong performance with three receptions for 95 yards, while linebacker Alec Ogletree had 11 tackles including a sack on defense.